wdherndon/FullStackEmbedded.github.io/index.md

    beginners - we work with them every step of the way.
 1. **It's usable in the real world.** It's just not interesting do work on a project that seems pointless.
+1. **It uses a deep stack of technologies.** Life changing technologies have a lot of dependencies.
+We try to produce projects that teach everything from working with power sources, sensing and interacting with the real world and doing something useful - if possible, while making the data it collects available to other devices.
 1. **We can publish the sources.** If you can do it better, go for it.
 And while you're at it, send us a pull request!